felixge/faster-than-c/README.md

 Oh well ...
 RIP Blob.

 Anyway, back to mysql.
 So masui's module was really inspiring for me.
-Before I saw it, I though the only way to get mysql working was to bind to libmysql.
+Before I saw it, I thought the only way to get mysql working was to bind to libmysql.
 However, the problem is that libmysql is a blocking library and the mechanics of integrating a blocking library with node were not very clear back then.